famsf/insights/src/la-prose.md

           style: vertical
       - caption:
           id: c2p3-slide-3-caption
           brief: "André Derain and Guillaume Apollinaire: <em>L'enchanteur pourrissant, </em>1909.
-This was a book of firsts: Apollinaire's first published book, illustrated with Derain's first book illustrations &mdash; and also the first book from the great publisher Daniel-Henry Kahnweiler, then age 25."
+This was a book of firsts: Apollinaire's first published book, illustrated with Derain's first book illustrations&mdash;and also the first book from the great publisher Daniel-Henry Kahnweiler, then age 25."
           text: "André Derain, <em>Untitled,</em> title page, publisher’s detail, in the book <em>L'enchanteur pourrissant</em> by Guillaume Apollinaire (Paris: Henry Kahnweiler, 1909), 1909.
 Woodcut on ivory Arches laid paper, sheet: 10 7/16 x 7 7/8 in.
 (26.5 x 20 cm); image: 2 1/2 x 2 7/8 in.
 (6.4 x 7.3 cm).
 Printed by Paul Birault, Paris.
 Fine Arts Museums of San Francisco, The Reva and David Logan Collection of Illustrated Books, 2000.200.49.1"
         components:
         - template: "@molecules/Picture/Picture.html.twig"